September 21, 2019

 "So, Miss Jenkins, we were reading over your resume.
 Not really that good, is it?
 Except your baton-twirling abilities are pretty hot.
 We would like your baton to open our newest movie in the tradition of the snow globe in “Citizen Kane.”
 Picture yourself in front of a 1960 Buick, with the hood up, twirling the baton while doing an "ants in your pants" dance.
 You know, something like the Twist.
 Just sign here and here."

 Despite her limited screen time and acting ability, Margie's baton routine is arguably the most famous segment of the film.
 She turns out to be central to the film.
-In contrast, Howie’s stalled Buick does not get near the attention it deserves.
+In contrast, Howie’s stalled Buick has not gotten the attention it deserves.
 As cheerleaders, they have to get to the football game by walking.
-They are totally lost by nightfall.
-Wrong campus.
-A campfire in the middle of nowhere is an encouragement but danger lurks there.
+They are totally lost by nightfall and end up at the wrong campus!
+Spotting a campfire in the middle of nowhere is an encouragement but danger lurks there.
 Howie tells Margie to ‘run like the devil’ back to the car.
 He fends off two Civil War infantrymen, one of which, strangely, he knows by name.
 Howie uses his cheerleader skills to knock out one soldier with a capital “T” gesture, but running away takes a musket ball above the kidney.
 The credits resume rolling.

 Cut to a jazz score and a newspaper office studio set covered by one area microphone.
-Two “community players” are delivering their lines with the reporter, Jim (above), being sent out to make sense of the film’s strange opening in his 1964 Rambler American.
-A cinema first.
+Two “community players” are delivering their lines with the reporter, Jim (lower left above) He is sent out in his 1964 Rambler American...a cinema first...to make sense of the film’s strange opening and to interview Howie, recovering in the hospital.
 Jim’s performance is one of the film’s better efforts but, in perspective, do not forget how awful this film started.
 He later meets with the police lieutenant, Holt, who recalls a preposterous experience he had in Germany during World War II about a young Nazi officer and his experiments.
 The kind of scary story a camp counselor would make up around a crackling fire at a YMCA youth camp.
-Meanwhile, Howie recovers in the hospital, and Holt's conversation with him about what happened is totally irrelevant.
-Holt learned nothing.
+Meanwhile, Holt's own conversation with Howie about what happened is totally irrelevant.
+Holt learns nothing.
 But we do learn of the reporter’s sense of humor.
 Jim: Dr. Wilson Blake and the rusty scalpel.
 Nurse: Oh, you know him?
 Jim: I should.
 He broke into me once and stole an appendix.
 I was disappointed that the sound department did not include a drummer’s rim shot.

 One investigator, turning in a credible monologue, returns with a grocery bag.
 Inside are Margie’s sweater and a Confederate soldier’s cap.
 He has confirmed the cap is authentically from the Civil War period.
 The sweater is definitely from Sears and Roebuck.
 Every time he mentions a strange about his discoveries, the sound department throws in a one-second weird effect.
 The first as a glass handbell choir then as fingers strumming across the wires of a grand piano.
 One of many funny insertions from the sound department.